Glossary

 These codes enable customs authorities and merchants to identify the type of goods being imported or exported.
 They're crucial for determining applicable duties, taxes, and regulations.

-The Harmonized System, which covers a wide range of products, including raw materials, intermediate goods, and finished products, is managed by the World Customs Organization.
+The World Customs Organization manages the Harmonized System, which covers a wide range of products, including raw materials, intermediate goods, and finished products.

 Each code consists of six to ten digits.
 The first six digits are internationally standardized but individual countries may add extra digits for their specific purposes.